szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 <CodeEditor language="JavaScript">
     </CodeEditor>

 In this example, we are trying to use the `toUpperCase` method on a number.
 However, `toUpperCase` is only available for strings.
+You can only uppercase text!
 Hence the `TypeError` message.

 This error gives us a direct clue for how to fix our code.
 We would first need to convert the number to a string.
 For instance, we could use the `toString` method: